 Sending a body from Ireland for burial or cremation abroad

-When someone from another country dies in Ireland, certain formalities must be followed before the body can be sent out of Ireland for burial or cremation elsewhere.
+When someone from another country dies in Ireland, certain formalities must be followed before the body can be sent out of Ireland for burial or cremation.
 Returning someone’s body to their home country is called repatriation.
 The following information sets out the general process and rules involved.

-It can be very costly to have a body repatriated from one country to another and you may wish to consider having the body cremated in Ireland and having the ashes sent to the deceased person’s country.
-Find out more about cremation in Ireland.
+It can be very expensive to have a body repatriated.
+If the person had travel insurance or private medical cover, that may help cover the costs.
+You may choose to have the body cremated in Ireland instead, and have the ashes sent to the deceased person’s country.

 - A funeral director in Ireland can help you deal with the formalities and can make the necessary arrangements for repatriation.
 (See ‘How is a body prepared for repatriation?’ below.)

 - A funeral director from the home country of the person who died may also be able to arrange repatriation.

 - Assistance is available from the relevant embassy representing the person's country in Ireland.